English

 USA

-• Cover illustration from Song of the Gargoyle by Zilpha Keatley Snyder (1991), drawing, artist unknown, ?USA.
+- Cover illustration from Song of the Gargoyle by Zilpha Keatley Snyder (1991), drawing, artist unknown, ?USA.
 Ref.
 Song of the Gargoyle, Zilpha Keatley Snyder, Dell Publishing, New York (1991).
-The book’s cover shows the protagonist, 13-year old Tymmon – son of a court jester – playing a recorder to a mock-
+The book’s cover shows the protagonist, 13-year old Tymmon – son of a court jester – playing a clearly depicted neo-baroque recorder to Toff, his gargoyle friend.